-Played by: Macaulay Culkin
+- Played by: Macaulay Culkin

-A young boy who has a severe phobia of everything and lives a life based on the statistics of accident occurences.
+A young boy who has a severe phobia of everything and lives a life based on the statistics of accident occurrences.
 Sent out to the hardware store by his concerned father, Richard gets caught in a storm and takes shelter in a library.
-Knocking himself out by slipping on a wet floor, Richard becomes an animated character and ventures on a journey through the library's fiction section to find the exit.
+Knocking himself out by slipping on a wet floor, he becomes an animated character and ventures on a journey through the library's fiction section to find the exit.

-- Bookworm: But only of fact-based books at first.
+- Bookworm: But only of fact-based books, at first.

 - Calling Card: His library card.